keokilee/makahiki/README.md

 * [Python](http://www.python.org/download/) 2.6 or higher (but not Python 3).
 On Windows machines, it is recommended that you use the 32 bit version, as using the 64 bit version appears to have issues.
 Verify that you have it installed by typing `python` at the command prompt.
 The interpreter should launch.
 Close the interpreter by typing `exit()`.
 * If on Mac OS X, make sure that the Apple Developer Tools are installed (which is bundled with XCode).
 You can either get this from your Mac's install DVD or from Apple's [site](http://developer.apple.com/technologies/xcode.html).
 Note that you need an Apple developer account (which is free) to download from Apple.
 * [Python Imaging Library](http://www.pythonware.com/products/pil/) (PIL).

-## Installing Pinax
-* Download the latest official release from the [Pinax web site](http://pinaxproject.com/downloads/).
-* Extract the bundle and using the terminal or a command prompt, change into the new directory.
-* Run `python scripts/pinax-boot.py <path-to-virtual-env-to-create>`.
-For example, if you want to install to /pinax-env, then type `python scripts/pinax-boot.py /pinax-env`.
-* TROUBLESHOOTING: If you are runninng Python 2.7, you may receive an error along the lines of `ImportError: No module named _weakrefset`.
-This is caused by an outdated version of the virtualenv plugin used to create the Pinax environment.
-You can fix this error by replacing the contents of scripts/pinax-boot.py with the following [Gist](https://gist.github.com/949011).
+* Git.
+Find a package for your operating system at the [GitHub install wiki](http://help.github.com/git-installation-redirect).
+It is recommended that you also configure Git so that it handles line endings from Windows users correctly.
+See [Dealing With Line Endings](http://help.github.com/dealing-with-lineendings/).
-* TROUBLESHOOTING: On Mac OS X Snow Leopard, you may see an issue where the virtual environment fails to install.
-One way to avoid this is to use the [virtualenvwrapper](http://www.doughellmann.com/docs/virtualenvwrapper/).
-Follow the steps in the introduction and make a virtualenv for Pinax (i.e. `mkvirtualenv pinax-env`).
+* _Optional but recommended_ [Virtualenvwrapper](http://www.doughellmann.com/docs/virtualenvwrapper/).
+Virtualenv and Virtualenvwrapper allow you to install libraries separately from your global Python path.
+Follow the steps in the introduction and make a virtualenv for Makahiki (i.e. `mkvirtualenv makahiki`).
 You may also want to define $WORKON_HOME to your shell startup file in addition to adding the virtualenv startup script.
-Then, you can go back to the pinax folder you downloaded and type `python scripts/pinax-boot.py $WORKON_HOME/pinax-env` to install Pinax into the virtual environment.

 ## Obtaining the Kukui Cup Pinax source
-* Getting this project requires Git.
-Find a package for your operating system at the [GitHub install wiki](http://help.github.com/git-installation-redirect).
-* It is recommended that you also configure Git so that it handles line endings from Windows users correctly.
-See [Dealing With Line Endings](http://help.github.com/dealing-with-lineendings/).
 * If you only wish to download the source, you can check out using the read-only URL.
 Type `git clone git://github.com/keokilee/makahiki.git` to get the source.
 * If you wish to commit to the Kukui Cup Pinax project, you will need to create an account at [GitHub](http://github.com).
 Then, you will need to set up your [SSH keys](http://help.github.com/key-setup-redirect) and your [email settings](http://help.github.com/git-email-settings/).
 * Once those are set up, send me your Git username so that you can be added as a collaborator.